prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Namespaces to be selected for AlertmanagerConfig discovery.
+<p>alertmanagerConfigNamespaceSelector defines the namespaces to be selected for AlertmanagerConfig discovery.
 If nil, only
 check own namespace.</p>
 </td>
 </tr>